 - Lunchtime drop-in exam surgeries.

-- Annual cross-curricular trip to Auschwitz, with the History department.
+- Cross-curricular trip to Auschwitz, with the History department.
 During the trip, students explore the Problem of Evil and issues of conscience and morality.

 - Miss E Haste BA (Head of Religious Studies)